simonuwe/oracle-apex-json-region/test/README.md

 The tests are using the **demo-application**

 ## Tests
-The tests are executed with Selenium-IDE inside a browser (for Example Chrome).
+The tests are executed with Selenium-IDE inside a browser (for Example Firefox <151.0.1, Seleniumdoesn't support Chrome animore).
 The file with the test is **JSON-Region.side** in this directory.
-**Caution:** do noit execute Tests after 23:45, some dat-time tests will fail.
+**Caution:** do noit execute Tests after 23:45, some date-time tests will fail.

 ## Execution